chrthomsen/pygrametl/docs/examples/dimensions.rst

 described here.
 Unlike :class:`.BulkDimension` the size of :class:`.CachedBulkDimension` cache is limited by the parameter :attr:`cachesize`.
 This allows it to be used with a dataset too large to be cached entirely in memory.
-The trade-off is that :meth:`lookup` and :meth:`ensure` sometimes have to lookup keys in the database instead of always using the cache.
-However, the method :meth:`getbykey` also no longer needs to call :meth:`endload` if :attr:`.cachefullrows` is not enabled.
+The trade-off is that :meth:`.CachedBulkDimension.lookup` and :meth:`.CachedBulkDimension.ensure` sometimes have to lookup keys in the database instead of always using the cache.
+However, the method :meth:`.CachedBulkDimension.getbykey` also no longer needs to call :meth:`.CachedBulkDimension.endload` if :attr:`.cachefullrows` is not enabled.
 This is because :class:`.CachedBulkDimension` caches the rows currently in the file in a separate cache.
-All rows in the file are cached as there is no guarantee that the cache storing rows from the database does not evict rows currently in the file but not yet in the database when the cache is full, So an additional cache is needed to ensure that :meth:`lookup` and :meth:`getbykey` can locate rows before they are loaded into the database. :meth:`insert` caches rows in the file cache, and only when the rows in the file are loaded into the database are they moved to the database row cache, in which :meth:`lookup` also stores rows if the method had to query the database for them.
+All rows in the file are cached as there is no guarantee that the cache storing rows from the database does not evict rows currently in the file but not yet in the database when the cache is full, So an additional cache is needed to ensure that :meth:`.CachedBulkDimension.lookup` and :meth:`.CachedBulkDimension.getbykey` can locate rows before they are loaded into the database. :meth:`.CachedBulkDimension.insert` caches rows in the file cache, and only when the rows in the file are loaded into the database are they moved to the database row cache, in which :meth:`.CachedBulkDimension.lookup` also stores rows if the method had to query the database for them.

 Due to the use of two caches, caching in :class:`.CachedBulkDimension` is controlled by two parameters.
 The parameter :attr:`.cachesize` can be set to